-Holy Week is here and each of us fights to stay engaged.
-We know it is of life altering importance, but all that happened, all that Jesus said and did is so incomprehensible that our minds wander to places that make more sense like our to do lists or our favorite activity.
+Holy Week is here, and each of us fights to stay engaged.
+We know these events of 2000 years ago were of life-altering importance.
+But all that happened, all that Jesus said and did, is so incomprehensible that our minds wander to places that make more sense … like our “to do” lists or our favorite activity.
 Then we feel guilty for not paying attention!
 I can say all this because it is deeply true of me.

 “I do nothing on my own initiative.”